cardstack/cardstack-documentation/guides/developer-cookbook/movielist-tutorial.md

 ## Editing the Data

 Our application is visually working right now, yet it is not interactive.
-An important aspect of the Cardstack Framework is its easy-to-use Editor for adding, editing, or deleting data from an application.
-Of course, it is very easy to access to this editor.
-Just go to the `cards/main-board/addon/templates/isolated.js` and paste
+An important aspect of the Cardstack Framework is its built-in Editor for adding, editing, or deleting data from an application.
+To enable this editing mode, go to the `cards/main-board/addon/templates/isolated.js` and paste:

 ```html
 {{#mock-login as |login|}} <button {{action login}}>Edit Content</button>{{/mock-login}}
 ```
 just before the `<br><br>`.
-Now, if you run the app again, and click on the `Edit Content` button you will see a purple button appear on the right hand corner.
-If you click on that, you can display the Editor component.
-The {{#mock-login}} helper is a built-in helper for easily enabling the Editor.
-If you don't want everyone to be able to edit your application, you can setup an authoritation system as well.
-Please visit the [Cardboard](https://github.com/cardstack/cardboard) for more detail about that process.
+Now, if you run the app again, and click on the `Edit Content` button, you will see a purple button appear on the right hand corner.
+If you click on that, you can display the Editor component, but you won't be able to make any edits until we have added some Grants.

+The {{#mock-login}} helper is a built-in helper for enabling the Editor while you are developing the app locally.
+To set up real authentication and authorization, please visit the [Cardboard](https://github.com/cardstack/cardboard) for more details.

 ## Grants to Edit Content